-This cheese blintz recipe is a thin, delicate crepe stuffed with a sweetened, creamy cheese mixture.
+This Cheese Blintz recipe is a thin, delicate crepe stuffed with a sweetened creamy cheese mixture, then pan-fried until golden.
 They are great served for breakfast or brunch and undeniably delicious!

-Blintzes were a real treat growing up in my house, only reserved for special occasions.
-Now I make them quite often.
+Blintzes were a real treat growing up in my house, only reserved for special occasions – why, I have no idea, because now I make them quite often.
 Have you ever had them?
 If not, you are missing out!
+If you love crepes and sweetened ricotta, you will love a blintz.

 What is a Blintz?